If you want to earn a reputable bachelor’s degree from a university, you may think you know your options: traditional on-campus or online education.

 - You don’t waste time studying things you already know.
 You can apply existing knowledge to your studies and potentially leverage it to progress faster.

-- With the three-month “All You Can Learn” subscription period option, you can complete two or more competency sets (similar to courses) each term.
-And if you progress faster than anticipated, you can decide to master additional competency sets throughout the three months.
+- With the “All You Can Learn” subscription period option, you can complete as many courses as you would like in 12 weeks for one flat rate.
+And if you progress faster than anticipated, you can always add more courses within that subscription period.

-4. You have the capacity to complete one or two courses per month.
+4. You have the time to complete one or two courses per month.

-Go for a 12-Month Degree, But Know You Can Slow Down
+Go for a Fast Online Bachelor’s Degree, But Know You Can Slow Down

 You want a degree fast.
 That’s fantastic.
-But if you do have the luxury of slowing down, know that at any point, you can choose to do so in a UW Flexible Option degree program.
-It was designed to be flexible for those who need to go lightening fast as well as those who are extremely busy and need to take their studies at a steadier pace.
+But if you later want to slow down, you can do just that in your UW Flexible Option degree program.
+It was designed to be flexible for those who need to go lightning fast, as well as those who are extremely busy and need to take their studies at a steadier pace.

 Your next step?